pschulz1/cockroachdb-demo/README.md

 ## Instructions

 1. **Prepare**:
-   Open the **1st terminal**, navigate to the `scripts` folder.
+   Open the **1st terminal**, navigate to the `cockroachdb-demo/scripts` folder.
 This will start haproxy, prepare the envrionment for the demo application and download two CockroachDB binaries (internet required).
    ```bash
    ./00_prepare.sh
    ```